 - RCN Corporation: ( http://www.rcn.com/new-york/about-rcn/where-we-service/new-york)

-Apart from these main cable companies, other companies like Vonage (http://www.vonage.com/) and Magic Jack (http://www.magicjack.com/1/index.asp ) have now created devices which work with your high speed internet connection and enable you to make international and domestic calls for free or reduced rates from New York City to the rest of the world.
+Apart from these main cable companies, other companies like Vonage (http://www.vonage.com/) and Magic Jack (http://www.magicjack.com/) have now created devices which work with your high-speed internet connection and enable you to make international and domestic calls for free or reduced rates from New York City to the rest of the world.

 Nowadays, cell phone technology has advanced greatly and most foreign phones can be easily used in NYC.
 As an expatriate in New York if you need a cell phone you can simply buy a prepaid SIM card from one of the two GSM (Global System for Mobile communications) cell phone service providers that operate in NYC and insert it into your unlocked cell phone.
 A prepaid SIM card can be acquired for $25 from one of the two main GSM cell phone service providers that operate in New York City, T-mobile (http://www.t-mobile.com) and AT&T (http://www.wireless.att.com).
-If you haven’t brought your cell phone along with you, you can also buy a prepaid phone kit from one of these providers which includes a cell phone and a SIM card.
-You can then go mobile with even a $10 top up voucher though these cell phones are usually locked and cannot be used with any other provider’s SIM card.
+If you haven’t brought your cell phone along with you, you can also buy a prepaid phone kit from one of these providers which include a cell phone and a SIM card.
+You can then go mobile with even a $10 top-up voucher though these cell phones are usually locked and cannot be used with any other provider’s SIM card.
+Even if you have any problems with your phone, there are many local repair shops with experienced technicians in New York.

 Apart from these two GSM cell phone service providers, there are three other CDMA (code division multiple access) cell phone service providers that operate in New York City: